-He just argues that our idea of God comes from experience, rather than from naturally imprinted first principles.
+He argues that our idea of God comes from experience rather than from imprinted first principles.
+Some of us saw arguments like this from Hobbes in the Objections and Replies.

 If we examine the idea we have of the incomprehensible supreme being, we shall find that...the complex ideas we have both of God and separate spirits are made of the simple ideas we receive from reflection: e.g. having, from what we experiment in ourselves, got the ideas of existence and duration; of knowledge and power; of pleasure and happiness; and of several other qualities and powers, which it is better to have than to be without.
 When we would frame an idea the most suitable we can to the Supreme Being, we enlarge every one of these with our idea of infinity; and so putting them together, make our complex idea of God (II.XXIII.33, AW 366b).